-Grade Level: 10-12 Course #: 3563A Length: Full Year Credit(s): Two Diploma: Core 40, This course will help prepare students for a better understanding of lifetime physical fitness.
+Grade Level: 10-12 Course #: 3563A Length: Full Year Credit(s): Two Diploma: Core 40, Academic Honors, Technical Honors This course will help prepare students for a better understanding of lifetime physical fitness.
 During this course, students will be engaged in team sports, dual sports, stretching, and other cardio activities with a concentrated emphasis on weight training.
 The academic portion of the course will improve the student's knowledge in areas such as biomechanics and fitness terminology.
-Students will be given fitness and written Academic Honors, Technical Honors Prerequisite: Successful completion of Physical Education Land II exams periodically to assess the understanding of level of fitness.
+Students will be given fitness and written exams periodically to assess the understanding of level of fitness.
+Prerequisite: Successful completion of Physical Education I and II